 Storage & Shelf Life

-bad” after the stamped date, but this allows you to rotate your
+stamped date, but this allows you to rotate your stock intelligently.

 Once hard, it's possible to restore the clay to its pliable state, but it's difficult to make it quite as smooth as when new.
 To rejuvenate dry clay, make numerous cuts into the block or pierce it repeatedly with a needle, then submerge the lump in water for a few seconds.
 Wrap the wet lump in plastic, allow the clay to absorb the water for a couple of hours, then knead the lump through the plastic.
 Regardless of the consistency of PMC, its metal content is unchanged and can be retrieved through traditional refining techniques.